ungtb10d/tools-bash-script/README.md

 # Bashscript to Install Top DevOps Tools

+# Everything has to be automated so we can spend more time on improving our projects by new strategies.

 Install or Build most of the tools we used for day-to-day operations with bash script.

 Options will be updated by the time to time.